 The second pool is located in one of the quieter areas of gardens adjacent to the duplex rooms and is a smaller pool used mainly by adults looking for peace and tranquillity.
 The third pool is located at Club Laurel,which as its own bar and Italian Trattoria restaurant with chill-out area, located down at the beachfront.

 Whist staying at the hotel there is a varied choice of restaurants, the main restaurant opens for breakfast and evening buffet dinner, with numerous hot and cold dishes.
 The international restaurant serves a wide selection of varied hot and cold buffet local dishes.
 Italian fare with pizza’s cooked in a wood stove oven and a numerous selection of pasta are on the menu at the Trattoria Club Laurel (adjacent to the beach).
-The Tasca Fandango restaurant specialises in Spanish and Canarian food in a cosy and intimate atmosphere, not to be missed.
+Lunch and dinner are also served here in the El Laurel with grilled meats and fish & fresh locals salads overlooking the beach.
+The Gara Restaurant specialises in Canarian cuisine and wines from the region in a cosy and intimate atmosphere, not to be missed.

 The 18-hole championship golf course is just a few minutes walk away from the hotel, for those who wish to use it there is a with complimentary shuttle bus between the hotel and golf clubhouse.
 Once checking in for your tee-time you are then either taken by mini-bus to the first tee (high above the golf clubhouse) or alternatively in your own golf buggy, drive time back up the golf course to the first tee by buggy take around 10 minutes.

 This 18-hole championship golf course plays from the 1st Tee downhill across the steep mountainside so keep to the right of most fairways to ensure there are no lost balls!